awjlogan/emon32-fw/README.md

 - `Y` : minor version where any added functionality has backward compatibility
 - `Z` : improvements and bug fixes

-Any firmware with `X == 0` is considered unstable and subject to change.
+Any firmware with `X == 0` is considered unstable and subject to change without notice.

 > [!NOTE]
 > Build information, including compiler version and commit, is generated during the build process and included in the binary.

+### USB Serial Connection

+The emonPi3 will enumerate as a normal serial device and show as **emonPi3**.

 ### Hardware serial connection